Some ideas for things to do as a freelancer who is out of work, or a small business owner who has had to close during the Covid-19 Lockdown.

-There’s growing pressure for small businesses to be active on social media and more than ever before, it’s essential to put out quality content.
-Use this time to photograph products, create graphics and map out your social media calendars for once life returns to normal.
-When businesses begin to reopen, you will be relieved to have catalogue of posts to use.
+There’s growing pressure for small businesses to be active on social media.
+It is essential to put out quality content.
+Use this time to photograph products, create graphics and map out your future social media content.
+When businesses begin to reopen, you will be relieved to have a catalogue of posts to use.
 If not a design whiz, I recommend using Canva to create posters and graphics.

 Yes, for most of us this is one of the more tedious tasks to owning your own business, but it’s inevitable, so why not get it out of the way whilst you have time.

 Time to login to your website, update plugins, refresh the copy and change up the images.
 This should be done regularly but often gets forgotten.
 It’s essential to have up-to-date information on your website at all times, and ensuring all plugins are kept up-to-date will help to keep your site safe and secure.

 If you haven’t already, add a blog to your website.
 Not only should blogging be a key part of your SEO strategy, but it also provides an opportunity to keep customers visiting your website and interested in what you do.
 Aim to post about 1-2 a week if you can, but adding the occasional blog post is better than nothing at all.
 Don’t forget to link your best post on social media to drive traffic to your website!